pepstock-org/Charba-Wiki/docs/configuration/Legend.md

 ---
 ## Legend

-With a chart, a legend is an area of a chart describing each of the datasets of the chart.
+With a chart, a legend is an area of a chart describing each of the data sets of the chart.

-The chart legend displays data about the datasets that area appearing on the chart.
+The chart legend displays data about the data sets that area appearing on the chart.

 To get, change and apply own properties, you can invoke the **set** and **get** methods, as following: